-A really flavorful chili.Katie Workman autumn, back-to-school, barbacoa beef in the slow cooker, beef, crock pot recipe, slow cooker beef, vegetables, winter
+Starting your chili with barbacoa beef cooked in the slow cooker means that you will have one of the most flavorful pots of chili ever.Katie Workman autumn, back-to-school, barbacoa beef in the slow cooker, beef, crock pot recipe, slow cooker beef, vegetables, winter

 Okay, those Barbacoa beef tacos were good, but there’s still a lot left over….that was not unintentional.

-Serve this with all the fixings: avocados or guacamole, sour cream, shredded, lettuce, shredded cheese or crumbled cheese.
+Serve this with all the fixings: avocados or guacamole, sour cream, shredded, scallions, red onions, thinly sliced lettuce, shredded cheese or crumbled cheese.
 (Cotija cheese is great with this.)

 Barbacoa Beef Chili

 - Prep Time: 20 minutes